Official Title

 1. Patient meets one or more of the criteria below:

-Arm A - Closed to further enrollment
+Arm A - Closed to further enrollment.

-Arm B - Diffuse intrinsic pontine glioma (DIPG), defined as tumors with a pontine
+Arm B - Diffuse intrinsic pontine glioma (DIPG) defined as tumors with a pontine

-epicenter and diffuse involvement of the pons.
-H3 K27M status does not have to be
+confirm diagnosis).
+H3 K27M status does not have to be known or positive for this

-Arm C
+Arm C -

 1. Patients with primary spinal glioma that is positive for the H3 K27M mutation

-(performed in a laboratory with Clinical Laboratory Improvement Amendments [CLIA]
+(performed in a laboratory with Clinical Laboratory Improvement Amendments

-radiology reporting.
-OR
+in radiology reporting.

-2. Patients with diffuse glioma that is positive for the H3 K27M mutation (performed
+2. Patients with diffuse glioma that is positive for the H3 K27M mutation

 Arm D - Closed to further enrollment.

-mutational status who received ONC201 and/or ONC206 from an alternative (non-Chimerix)
+mutational status who received ONC201 and/or ONC206 from an alternative

-mutation should be performed in a CLIA-certified or equivalent laboratory.
+should be performed in a CLIA-certified or equivalent laboratory.

-2. Disease Status
+2. Disease status:

-Arm B: Patient is not required to have radiographic or clinical evidence of
+Arm B - Patient is not required to have radiographic or clinical evidence of

 progressive disease.

-Arm C: Patient must have progressive disease as defined by Response Assessment in
+Arm C - Patient must have progressive disease as defined by Response Assessment in

 Neuro-Oncology (RANO) criteria or have documented recurrent glioma on diagnostic